-Since the late 1960's Western nations have increasingly suffered from acts of political terrorism.
+Since the late 1960's Western nations have increasingly sufficed acts of terrorism.
 By the early 1970's a clear pattern of international terrorism was developing -- a pattern that continues to this day.

 If the late 1960's and early 1970's are remembered as years of protest, the 1980's, unless we come to grips with this very real problem, could well be remembered as a decade of terror.